gorsnehal/RoboND-Term1-P2-Kinematics/RoboND-Kinematic-writeup_SG.md

 	     alpha5:-hfPi,  a5:     0,  d6:        0,
 	     alpha6:    0,  a6:     0,  d7:    0.303,   q7: 0}
     ```
-5. Inverse kinematics, first divided into 2 seperate problem of Wrist center position due to joint 1,2 & 3.
+5. Inverse kinematics, first divided into 2 separate problem of Wrist center position due to joint 1,2 & 3.
 And rotations (Spherical wrist) due to joint 4,5 & 6
    - Dividing this way helps solve the IK using analytic solution
 6. Theta 1,2 & 3 calculated using trigonometry - Cosine Laws.
-Joint 3 was harder to visulize, where I needed some help.
+Joint 3 was harder to visualize, where I needed some help.
     ```
     # Calculate joint angles using Geometric IK method
     wcx = px - (d7).subs(s) * Rrpy[0,2]